Why Is My Cactus Turning Yellow? Here Are Five Possible Reasons!

 Common problems will be mealybugs, spider mites, and scale.
 You’ll have to check for pests, white spots bites out of the cactus, honeydew around the plant, or just tiny insects crawling all over it.
 Once you’ve figured out the problem, you’ll have to treat it, and then make sure you keep the plant strong and healthy to prevent another infestation.

-Mealybugs – they show up as small white spots on your cactus but prefer to hide in the nooks and crannies of a cactus where you usually can’t spot them until they’re a problem.
+They show up as small white spots on your cactus but prefer to hide in the nooks and crannies of a cactus where you usually can’t spot them until they’re a problem.
 If you see white cotton spots on the plant, you have found their home and the place where they reproduce.

 Getting rid of them is quite simple.
 Simply grab a hose, or take the plant to the faucet and give it a good shower.
 You can also use rubbing alcohol on the mealybugs if they’re stubborn.

-Scale – they are just second to the mealybugs in how common they are for a cactus.
+They are just second to the mealybugs in how common they are for a cactus.
 Scales are small bugs with armor-like shells which drain the life out of your plants.
 They cling a little harder to the plant, so you’ll have to remove them by hand, either with some rubbing alcohol, or a brush and some elbow grease.
 They can be quite damaging, so spotting them early is the best way to stop them from killing your plant.

-Spider-mites – If you spot brown-like patches and a sudden decline in the health of your plant, you might have mites.
+If you spot brown-like patches and a sudden decline in the health of your plant, you might have mites.
 Much like the scale, they suck the life out of your plant and are just as deadly.
 Problem is, these critters are so small you won’t see them until they’ve started causing some damage.
 To top it off, they love warm-dry climates, precisely what your cactus likes.
 You can spray your plant down with a thorough shower and then spray an insecticide over it to stop them from coming back.

 But keep an eye on the rest of your plants.
 Spider-mites spread quickly, so it’s best to clean out your whole bedding and spray the plants at least nearest to the cactus to ensure they don’t turn into an epidemic in your garden.